CloudBoltSoftware/cb-applet/README.md

 # CB Applet

 CB Applets extend the CloudBolt UI using Vue.js with Vuetify component library.
-Currently this only works for the Consumer UI (aka CUI).
+Currently these only work for the Consumer UI (aka CUI).
 Applets can target multiple/specific areas/pages to render custom components.
 They receive data from CloudBolt via props and are developed using modern, standard UI development workflows.

 This project can be used as a starting point for CloudBolt customers who want to develop their own Applets.

 ## Getting Started

-1. Install Node.js (see `.nvmrc` for the reccomended version).
+1. Install Node.js (see `.nvmrc` for the recommended version).
 1. Clone this repo locally.
 1. Run `npm install` to install dependencies.
 1. Set a unique name and ID for the applet in `package.json` (see the [Metadata Configuration](#metadata-packagejson-configuration) section below).